 At the end of the tour, our newfound gin knowledge was rewarded with a Beefeater G&T — they always serve theirs with lemon, hence the yellow, not green, garnish.
 We also tried a small sample of two other Beefeater gins in the gift shop; my favourite was the London Garden gin, which is only available to buy at the distillery shop.
 I was tempted to buy a bottle, but my gin stocks are currently very well stocked thanks to thoughtful birthday gifts but maybe another time.

-We then winged our way over to the Draft House, near Tower Bridge, for dinner and yet more drinking.
+We then winged our way over to the Draft House (CLOSED), near Tower Bridge, for dinner and yet more drinking.
 The food at Draft House is US-influenced pub grub: burgers, wings, pulled pork rolls, hot dogs and so on.
 They also have a huge selection of beers, but I kept the gin train going with a Hendrick's G&T.

 The real reason for going to the Draft House was to visit the Bump Caves, a new bar in the basement that calls itself an anti-speakeasy: they make great, creative cocktails with interesting ingredients, quirky juxtapositions and plenty of theatre.
 Downstairs there are a few tables around the bar but we managed to secure one of the eponymous caves, a cosy, intimate space with brightly coloured lighting and a great soundtrack.

-Between us, we tried most of the cocktails on the menu (they are all under £10).
-I started with the Electric Kool Aid Acid Test #EKAAT — how could I resist a hashtag? — which involved malt, Campari, vermouth, Piquepoul and, intriguingly, "9V and acid".
-Indeed, my drink arrived with a little packet of white powder (fructic acid) and a battery.
 I was encouraged to add some of the acid to my drink and observe how the flavour changed.
 I was also urged to lick the battery and see how that changed the flavour.
 Based on the experiences of my friends, it seems that I am the only person ever not to have licked a battery as a kid and it took me about 20 minutes to work up the nerve.
 I'm not sure how much it affected the taste of my drink, but it was good fun.

 My second drink was slightly less dramatic but just as unusual: the barrel-aged Hi / Rye, which involved rye, hibiscus, "Bump Picon", vermouth and time.
 Given the last ingreident, I thought I might get a new watch, but I guess that the time had just been pre-arranged.
 It also came with a pickle for maximum flavour combining.
-Oddly enough, it worked really well.
-Bump Caves also does mixology classes and distill-your-own-gin sessions, so it's a cool place.
-All in all, it was a colourful, tasty and fun end to an excellent birthday weekend.

 Beefeater Distillery.
 20 Montford Place, London, SE11 5DE (Tube: Oval or Kennington).
 Website.
-Twitter.

 Bump Caves.
 206-208 Tower Bridge Road, London, SE1 2UP (Tube: London Bridge).
-Website.
-Twitter.
+CLOSED

 16 November 2014